discourse/message_bus/README.md

 # => nil
 ```

-Automatically expiring the cache on app update:
+You can automatically expire the cache on application code changes by scoping the cache to a specific version of the application:

 ```ruby
 cache = MessageBus::DistributedCache.new("cache name", app_version: "12.1.7.ABDEB")